sesar

 Members of your institution’s repository can share the login information for the repository’s MySESAR account.
 If the main curator of PI of the lab group changes, the owner of the user code can be transferred.

-Selecting a User Code
+Selecting A User Code

 User Codes are a tool that researchers can use to aid in documentation and curation of their samples.
 MySESAR supports multiple User Codes for each user.
 User Codes begin with IE and are followed by 3 letters and/or numbers of your choosing (IEXXX0001).
 Common User Codes are initials or abbreviations of a large project.